joskoot/in-rearrangements/README.md

 # in-rearrangements

-Lazy sequence of rearrangements of a list,

-taking care of an equivalence relation between the elements of that list.
+Lazy sequence of rearrangements of a list, taking care of an equivalence relation between the elements of that list.

-(Often rearrangements are called permutations,

-but the word 'permutation' fails for lists containing multiple instances of the same element.)
+(Often rearrangements are called permutations, but the word 'permutation' fails for lists containing multiple instances of the same element according to a given equivalence relation.)